 This page presents Ukraine's climate context for the current climatology, 1991-2020, derived from observed, historical data.
 Information should be used to build a strong understanding of current climate conditions in order to appreciate future climate scenarios and projected change.
 You can visualize data for the current climatology through spatial variation, the seasonal cycle, or as a time series.
 Analysis is available for both annual and seasonal data.
 Data presentation defaults to national-scale aggregation, however sub-national data aggregations can be accessed by clicking within a country, on a sub-national unit.
 Other historical climatologies can be selected from the Time Period dropdown list.
-Data for specific coordinates can be downloaded for in the Data Download page.

 Ukraine has a mostly temperate climate, with the exception of the Southern Coast of Crimea which has a subtropical Mediterranean climate.
 The country enjoys sufficient amount of sunshine and year-round rainfall, highly concentrated during the summer months (May to August).
 Rainfall is highly varied depending upon area of the country and seasonal variation patterns.